MAX BRAUN

 I co-founded this early augmented reality startup in Japan.
 See mentions in Communications of the ACM and Fast Company.

 We were eventually acquired by Google.
-The technology pieces wouldn’t come together to ship until a decade later.
+The technology pieces came together much later, allowing others to ship this.